Heritage Creek Farm & Education Center

 Reducing Carbon Footprint

-An added benefit of being a CSA member is having the opportunity to be involved in the life of the farm.
-We see the beauty of the farm each time we pick up our share and we can also visit the various growing areas to see our future produce!
+An added benefit is having the opportunity to be involved in the life of the farm.
+We see the beauty of the farm each time we pick up our produce and we can also visit the various growing areas to see our future produce!

 Colors of the Rainbow